 Although most produce comes from around Ubud, including their own farms, members of the team travel around Indonesia seeking out new ingredients and cooking methods.
 When we say that everything is local, even the beautiful dinnerware and cutlery is made in Bali, in crafts workshops around Ubud.

 Order the 7-course ‘Locavore’ degustation menu (there’s a vegetarian ‘Herbivore’ option) with matching cocktails and book a table at the pass so you can watch one of the world’s happiest teams of chefs have fun while they meticulously plate your dishes.

 Cocktails in Ubud

 Have you been to Ubud or do you live there?
 What’s your idea of a perfect one day in Ubud?
-We’d love to hear your thoughts.
+We’d love to hear your thoughts in the Comments below.

 Book an Ubud Activity or Tour with our Booking Partner